ARK-Scott/SnowStorm/index.md

 12) Bring a spyglass with you at all times, and if you don't have a spyglass make one.
 Don't know how to make one, or don't have enough engram points to unlock it, ask Dreamer, Ember, or Scott.
 Just please bring a spyglass, because it gets really annoying when we have to lend our spyglasses and stop what we are doing.

+13) If you need something made and you can't make it, or you don't have a blueprint, then please ask.

 ### Consequences

 Due to the fact that all of the rules are enforced differently, there are different consequences.
 You will almost always start off with a warning, unless you do something really bad.
 If you disobey orders given from high ranked staff (e.g. Ember and/or Dreamer), you will *probably* be kicked from the tribe.
 Please contact a staff member, if you have any questions.